kevinsgzcode/dashboard-bets-core/docs/step-1-node-server.md

 - What `async/await` does and how it makes Node more efficient.
 - What `"utf8"` means and how it decodes raw bytes into readable text.

+## Insights / Reflections

+- Learned how Node handles HTTP under the hood without any framework.
+- Understood that async/await allows Node to keep handling multiple users while waiting for slow tasks (like file reading).
+- Building this from scratch gave me a clear mental model of how the web works at the lowest level.
+- I am very motivated, I hope to continue like this throughout the entire process.

+## Next Step

+- The next step will be to create a real API endpoint, and connect it to a SQLite database using SQL queries - no ORM, no abstaction, just logic and understanding

 ---

 ## I tested the server using the following routes